Diabetes - type 1Type 1 diabetes; Insulin-dependent diabetes; Juvenile diabetes; Diabetes mellitus type 1

 High Blood Pressure and Heart Disease

 - Diuretics rid the body of extra sodium (salt) and water.
-There are three main types of diuretics: Potassium-sparing, thiazide, and loop.
+There are three main types of diuretics: Potassium-sparing, thiazide (can increase blood sugar levels), and loop.

 - Angiotensin-converting enzyme (ACE) inhibitors reduce the production of angiotensin, a chemical that causes arteries to narrow.